Ensure Your Presentation Will Deliver the Maximum Influence

 The Greek philosopher, Aristotle, wrote about the 3 modes of persuasion; logos, pathos and ethos.
 By understanding these 3 modes better we can more strongly influence our audience by using all 3 modes.
 ‘Logos’ is logic and needs very little explanation, except to say that not all presentations make logical sense when delivered because there is always the danger that one question pulls the brick that ‘opens the floodgates’.
 This is where we need those internal people who ask the questions that we don’t want to hear before we present externally.

 The next two are less used and are just as powerful; ‘pathos’, which is emotion and ‘ethos’, which is credibility.
 Pathos is about your delivery.
 Many presenters spend forever tweaking the slides and then spend no time on delivery.
 The delivery is as important as the content.
-Either through practising delivery of your presentation, or role-playing with a colleague, or highlighting where you want to emphasise a point, a little time on delivery is essential.
+Either through practising delivery of your maximum influence presentation, or role-playing with a colleague, or highlighting where you want to emphasise a point, a little time on delivery is essential.

 Ethos is essential because your logic might make perfect sense and your delivery was very animated, but if you are not credible, it would be like buying from an eBay seller that had a feedback score of 47.2%.